manyrandomthings/minecraft-resource-packs/README.md

 # Resource packs

-Images are optimized with oxipng using: `oxipng -o max -s -a -Z *.png`
+Images are optimized with oxipng using: `oxipng -o max -s -a *.png`

 ## Axolotl Bucket Variants
 * Adds unique icons for axolotls in buckets